danstarns/DGQL/README.md

 } as user
 ```

-using the [Client](https://github.com/danstarns/dgql/tree/main/packages/client) you can execute and receive an object like;
+using the [Client](https://github.com/danstarns/dgql/tree/main/packages/client) you can execute this Cypher and receive an object like;

 ```json
 {